Bit-Quill/amazon-timestream-tools/tools/python/influx-migration/README.md

 ### Sensitive Data

-All data migrated by the Influx migration script, including sensitive data, is the responsibility of the user.
+All data migrated by the Amazon Timestream for InfluxDB migration script, including sensitive data, is the responsibility of the user.
 Users are encouraged to be mindful about what data they choose to migrate and where that data will be migrated.

 ### Permissions